Vision

 Fulfilling the Promise of the Blueprint

 With implementation of the decade-long education reinvestment plan having started in 2022, we are about halfway through the overhaul.
-The Blueprint calls for a renewed focus on equity in the way we fund public education, paying our educators closer to the immense value they bring to our students and state, modernizing the way we educate our youngest students, and better preparing our graduates for the workforce of today.
+The Blueprint calls for focusing on equity in the way we fund public education, paying our educators closer to the immense value they bring to our students and state, modernizing the way we educate our youngest students, and better preparing our graduates for the workforce of today.
 Simply put, the Blueprint has the ability to be transformative for our students and state, but only if we fully realize its potential.
 While I’m always open to improving programs, I will be steadfast in my commitment to the Blueprint and will oppose efforts to chip away at it.

 -